1nc0ns1st3nt/regex/README.md

 # regex
-unfinished regex parser written in data-directed programming, it shows more of a how this approach can be done
+unfinished regex parser written in data-directed programming

 heavily inspired by SICP.

+lexi.rkt
-lexi.rkt utilizes two files, stream-oop & table, these two constructs are quite vital for the data-directed approach to work.
+It utilizes two files, stream-oop & table, these two constructs are quite vital for the data-directed approach to work.
+Showing how this approach can be done, and the design of the framework allows us to easily add and modify the "logic" without "touching" the core code.

+compile.rkt
+unfinished regex evaluator

 example outputs:
 ```